Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Evaluation

-\begin{itemize} \item \textbf{SelfCheckGPT}~\cite{manakul2023selfcheckgpt}: A hallucination detection method that assesses factual consistency by sampling multiple model outputs and measuring inter-sample agreement.
-We apply it at the step level to obtain a binary detection signal.
-As SelfCheckGPT is designed for factual consistency rather than logical error classification, it does not produce error-type labels.
+\textbf{Baselines.} We compare our monitor against the following three approaches: \begin{itemize}[leftmargin=*] \item \textbf{LCM}~\cite{sun2025detection}: LLM-as-Critic (LCM) \cite{sun2025detection} is a recent baseline that uses LLMs to evaluate the hallucination of reasoning steps.
+Following the literature~\cite{sun2025detection}, we implement LCM using GPT-4o-2024-08-06 as the critic model.
+As shown in Prompt 2 of Appendix~\ref{sec:prompts}, the prompt of the LCM baseline focuses on factual consistency checking.
+When applying this prompt for step-level detection, we replace ``{question}'' and ``{answer}'' with the question and the reasoning steps up to date.
+It is noted that LCM produces a binary signal indicating whether a step is deemed hallucinated, without classifying the error type.

 \item \textbf{Qwen2.5-Math-PRM-7B}: A process reward model (PRM) trained to score the quality of individual reasoning steps in mathematical problem solving.
 We threshold its per-step reward scores to obtain binary step-level detection verdicts.
-Like SelfCheckGPT, this model produces scalar scores rather than typed error classifications. \end{itemize}
+Like LCM, this model produces scalar scores rather than typed error classifications.

+\item \textbf{Vanilla Monitor}: We implement a baseline monitor that uses the same prompt template as our main LLM monitors but without the explicit error taxonomy or subtype classification task.
+This ablation tests the importance of the taxonomy and classification objective for detection performance.
+The detailed prompt template is provided in Appendix~\ref{sec:prompts}. \end{itemize}